Skip to content

 The SYNT™ polymer lining is engineered to form in situ on catalase-rich tissues, and is first being applied to the duodenum, the upper region of the small intestine that is highly enriched for these endogenous enzymes.

-• 70% glucose blocking
+• Nutrient absorption restriction and redirection: 70% glucose blocking

-• 10x higher oral drug half-life
+• Tmax modulation: 10x higher oral drug half-life

-• 20x improved biologic activity
+• Gut-restricted therapy improvements: 20x improved biologic activity

-SYNT Platforms
+SYNT Platform

 Top